 Is Santorini expensive?

 Your Santorini vacation cost doesn’t have to be very high.
 With that said, Santorini is more expensive than many other Greek islands.
+Have a look at this article which breaks down why Greece is not expensive.

 How can I travel to Santorini cheaply in July?